mandarup/lane-lines-2/writeup.md

-#### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.
+#### 6. Final result.

+The code to implement entire pipeline is in ipython notebook `lane-lines-2.ipynb` `cell 13`.

-I implemented this step in lines # through # in my code in `yet_another_file.py` in the function `map_lane()`.
-Here is an example of my result on a test image:
+Here is an example of final result on a test image:

 ![finalimage](./img/final-image.png)